-One of the most common mistakes people looking to break into the rental-property market make is going for what looks good to them, as opposed to evaluating what’s going to look good to the renter.
-When purchasing a rental property, keep the following key factors in mind to ensure you’re making a good investment—not making a decision that won’t ultimately pay off.
+One of the most common mistakes people looking to break into the rental-property market is buying a property that looks good to them, as opposed to what’s going to look good to the renter.
+When purchasing a rental property, keep the following key factors in mind to ensure you’re making a good investment.

-Before you even look at the property itself, get a good sense of what the neighborhood is like.
-Many renters won’t even consider moving to an area that doesn’t fit their criteria for safety, opportunity and environment—no matter how nice or reasonably priced the building is.
-On the flip side, do give serious consideration to owning something in a neighborhood that’s on the up-and-up.
-When looking at the neighborhood, consider several different aspects.
+Before you even look at the property itself, get a good sense of what the neighbourhood is like.
+Many renters won’t even consider moving to an area that doesn’t fit their criteria for safety, opportunity and environment.
+Regardless of how nice or reasonably priced the building is.
+On the flip side, do give serious consideration to owning something in a neighbourhood that’s on the up-and-up.
+When looking at the neighbourhood, consider several different aspects.

-●Next, take a look at the schools and the job market.
-Many families will opt to be in a good school district, while young professionals want to ensure they’re within reasonable commuting distance to career opportunities.
+- Next, take a look at the schools and the job market.
+Many families will opt to be in a good school district.
+Young professionals want to ensure they’re within reasonable commuting distance to career opportunities.

-●Amenities are important to consider, too—is there a local market so tenants won’t feel stranded if they’re car-less?
-Does the neighborhood have any features that enhance the ambience, like parks, playgrounds or pools?
+- Amenities are important to consider, too—is there a local market so tenants won’t feel stranded if they’re car-less?
+Does the neighbourhood have any features that enhance the ambience, like parks, playgrounds or pools?

-Finally, do a little extra homework and see if the neighborhood has a lot of vacancies listed—this can indicate that it’s not a desirable area and has a high turnover rate as renters flee to better prospects.
+Finally, do a little extra homework and see if the neighbourhood has a lot of vacancies or if there is rental demand.
+Vacancies can indicate that it’s not a desirable area and has a high turnover rate as renters flee to better prospects.
 Additionally, if the vacancy rate for the area is low, this means you can raise rental prices without worrying you won’t fill a unit.

 Next, focus on the rental property itself.
 Another common mistake for prospective buyers is to look at the finishes of a building rather than the bones.
 A well-maintained building with a good layout has much greater potential than a mediocre one with shiny new finishes.

-Once you’ve established that the important aspects, like the foundation, roof, plumbing and gas lines are in solid condition, mentally strip out anything dated or unsightly that can be changed—particularly if you can do it yourself.
+Once you’ve established that the foundation, roof, plumbing and gas lines are in solid condition, mentally strip out anything dated or unsightly that can be changed.
+Especially if you can do the updating yourself.

 Some of the fixes that have the biggest impact on a prospective renters’ perception of a property are also some of the easiest and cheapest upgrades to make.

-●Inside the unit or units, refinish floors or replace dingy or out-of-date carpet.
+- Inside the unit or units, refinish floors or replace the dingy or out-of-date carpet.

-●Paint the walls a bright, fresh color that makes the space feel bigger than it is.
+- Paint the walls a bright, fresh colour that makes the space feel bigger than it is.

 It’s surprisingly cost-effective to replace dated Formica work surfaces, grungy chrome faucets and depressingly dim single-bulb light fixtures with newer, more aesthetically pleasing models.
 Given what a striking difference it makes, renters are willing to pay to make that experience part of their daily routine.